textileio/powergate/README.md

 ## Prerequisites

-To build from source, you need to have Go 1.14 installed.
+To build from source, you need to have Go 1.14 or newer installed.

 ## Design